spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 | **HTTPS PROXY** | The endpoint for the HTTPS proxy server | This setting will be propagated to all the nodes launched in the proxy network. e.g., http://USERNAME: PASSWORD@PROXYIP: PROXYPORT |
 | **NO Proxy** | A comma-separated list of vCenter server, local network CIDR, hostnames, domain names that should be excluded from proxying | This setting will be propagated to all the nodes to bypass the proxy server . e.g., vcenter.company.com, .company.org, 10.10.0.0/16 |

-* Finish the OVF deployment wizard and wait for the OVA to be imported and Virtual Machine to be deployed.
+4. Finish the OVF deployment wizard and wait for the OVA to be imported and Virtual Machine to be deployed.

-* Power on the Virtual Machine.
+5. Power on the Virtual Machine.

 ## Tenant Portal - Launch Cloud Gateway

-1. Close the **Create New Gateway** dialogue if still open or navigate to the Private Cloud Gateway page under settings in case you have navigated away or been logged out.
+1. Close the **Create New Gateway** dialogue if it is still open or navigate to the Private Cloud Gateway page under settings in case you have navigated away or been logged out.

 2. Wait for a gateway widget to be displayed on the page and for the **Configure** option to be available.
 The IP address of the installer VM will be displayed on the gateway widget.
 This may take a few minutes after the Virtual Machine is powered on.
 Failure of the installer to register with the Palette Management Platform portal within 10 mins of powering on the Virtual Machine on vSphere, might be indicative of an error.
 Please follow the troubleshooting steps to identify and resolve the issue.